Siarl/sd-project-2020-VU/docs/assignment2.md

 This chapter contains the description of a "snapshot" of the status of your system during its execution.
 This chapter is composed of a UML object diagram of your system, together with a textual description of its key elements.

-`Figure representing the UML class diagram`
+`Figure representing the UML object diagram`

 `Textual description`